utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

 {:#excel}

 1. Click the icon “![Icon with three horizontal lines](../../../_icons/hamburger.png){:.icon}” in the upper right while keeping opened the course you would like to operate.
-2. Select "Register Course participants" in the "Course settings"
+2. Select “Register Course participants” in the “Course settings”

     ![](menu.png){:.small}

-3. Download the Excel file format to register course participants by clicking the blue "Download Format" link on the "Batch class registration" page.
+3. Download the Excel file format to register course participants by clicking the blue “Download Format” link on the “Batch class registration” page.

     ![](download-format.png){:.medium}

-4. Enter the course participants' information in the format.
+4. Enter the course participants’ information in the format.
     * The format includes fields for the User ID, the Student ID number, the Authority (required), and the Timetable code.
     * Either the User ID or the Student ID number is required when registering students.
 The User ID is required when registering faculty and staff members.
-    * Select either 'Course Instructor', 'TA', 'Course Designer', or 'Enrolled Student' from the pull-down menu in the Authority field.
-If you would like to register as "TA and Enrolled Student", please enter each authority in separate lines.
+    * Select either “Course Instructor”, “TA”, “Course Designer”, or “Enrolled Student” from the pull-down menu in the Authority field.
+If you would like to register as “TA and Enrolled Student”, please enter each authority in separate lines.
-    * "Timetable code" is an alphanumeric code displayed between the "course organization name" and the "course name" at the top page of the relevant course page.
+    * “Timetable code” is an alphanumeric code displayed between the “course organization name” and the “course name” at the top page of the relevant course page.
     * If you try to register a user who is already registered for the course with the same authority, an error may occur depending on how the user was originally registered
-        * An error will occur when trying to register a participant using the "Instructor search"
+        * An error will occur when trying to register a participant using the “Instructor search”
-        * The registration method will be [updated to "Instructor search"](#update) when you try to register using "Self-registration" or "Favorite registration".
+        * The registration method will be [updated to “Instructor search”](#update) when you try to register using “Self-registration” or “Favorite registration”.
         * No error will occur when using the “Course registration”.
-However, after the data is linked with the UTAS the following morning, the registration method will revert to "Course registration".
+However, after the data is linked with the UTAS the following morning, the registration method will revert to “Course registration”.

-5. Select a file from "Reference" in the "Batch registration" field and upload it.
+5. Select a file from “Reference” in the “Batch registration” field and upload it.

     ![](upload-file.png){:.medium}

-    * If the upload is successful, the information of newly registered users will be displayed in red on the 'Course participants list' screen".
+    * If the upload is successful, the information of newly registered users will be displayed in red on the “Course participants list’ screen.
     * If an input error occurs, no data in the upload files will be processed.
 After fixing the error, you will need to re-upload all the data.
     * Please note that, at this point, no additional course participants have been registered yet.